rheiland/Studio_rtd/docs/source/galaxy.rst

 .. image:: ./galaxy_imgs/get_from_history_steps.png
    :width: 600px
-* in the Studio, use "File -> get from History" to get this file (by ID)
+* in the Studio, use "File -> get from History" to get this file (by ID).
+Note that a "get" will write the file to the `/import` directory.
+Therefore, enter `/import` into the text widget next to the `dir` button then press the button to show the contents of that directory.

+The steps to get a model config file (.xml) from the History and use it in the Studio are:

+* “File -> get from History” :  e.g., “get(133)” and it will save the file to “/import/133”
+* “File -> Open” that file; verify it displays correctly in the Studio.
+* optionally, “File -> Save as” to /opt/pcstudio/config/model133.xml ; then re-Open that
+* "File -> put on History -> current config .xml”  (will put model133.xml there)